capnhayfay/DSAI-BCF2-G1/README.md

 ### What did we learn from this project?

-- Understanding importance of encoding categorical variables in modelling
+- Understanding utility, importance of encoding categorical variables in modelling
 - Managing highly imbalanced data using Synthetic Minority Oversampling Technique (SMOTE)
-- Random Forest Classification
-- K-Nearest Neighbours Classification
+- Random Forest Classification, K-Nearest Neighbours (KNN) Classification
-- Understanding classification results and applying them to data
+- Understanding classification results, then applying them to data
-- Collaborating using GitHub
+- Collaborating using GitHub, other platforms

 ### References